Everything You Need to Know About S-Corporations

 With the s-election’s tax savings comes the requirement for paying yourself a reasonable salary as discussed above.
 To ensure that you’re following these rules, you should establish a payroll service for yourself if you don’t already have payroll set up through a processing company or online system.
 There is no rules about when the payroll needs to be paid during the year, so you have until the end of the year to get this set up, but you don’t want to be scrabbling at the end of the year.

 Have more questions about S-Corps, or anything else about business or accounting for that matter?
 Reach out to us at My OC Bookkeeper.
 We provide bookkeeping, accounting, and business advisory services to businesses all over Southern California.
 Want to learn more about starting a business in CA in general?
-This post will teach you everything you need to know about starting a new business in CA, or if you are a visual learner take a look at the video below.
+This post will teach you everything you need to know about starting a new business in CA. (For visual learners take a look at the video below.)
+Or, check out this post for a handy introduction to sole proprietorships or this one on setting up an LLC in CA. Take your pick, you can’t go wrong.

 One final great resource: check out the CA Secretary of State website to learn directly from the source.
 Always good to supplement your learning by spending a few minutes with the CA SOS.